ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 ### How to fix it
 {: #how-to-fix-vs-read-only}

-To bring back your server from a read-only status, you need to restart the server to rescue kernel and you need to run a file system check on all your file systems.
+To bring back your server from a read-only status, you need to restart the server to rescue kernel, and you need to run a file system check on all your file systems.

 1. From your device list, click the **name of the server** > **Actions menu** > **Rescue kernel**.
 2. When your server restarts in rescue mode, log in to the server by using SSH with the root user credentials.